Welcome to the Library Subject Guide for PG Cert Learning and Supporting Teaching in Higher Education

 Use the key databases.
 Highly recommended for 2nd, 3rd, postgraduate students, and researchers.

-If Middlesex does not have an item; do an Inter-library Loan for £3 per item.
+If Middlesex does not have an item; do an Inter-library Loan; which is now free.
 Recommended for 3rd years, postgraduates, and researchers.
 Request Form

 Want to watch a video!
 Have a look at BOB (Box of Broadcast).